Frequently Asked Questions (FAQs)

 - Grief-Related Therapy – Fee based therapy for those whose loss is complicated by additional circumstances

-- Camp Erin – Overnight grief camp for youth ages 6 – 17, typically held in July
+- Camp Kara – Overnight grief camp for youth ages 6 – 17, typically held in July

 Clients are typically seen by appointment.
 We do not offer individual drop-in appointments at this time.
 Drop- In Groups are always available and do not require an initial interview.